awslabs/aws-customer-churn-pipeline/README.md

 # Customer Churn Pipeline on AWS

-*A production-ready churn prediction pipeline on AWS*
+*A production-focused End to End churn prediction pipeline on AWS*

+It provides:

+- One-click Training and Inference Pipelines for churn prediction
+- Preprocessing, Validation, Hyperparameter tuning, and model Explainability all backed into the pipelines
+- Amazon Athena and AWS Glue backend that allows for the pipeline to scale on demand and with new data
+- End to End Implementation for your own custom churn pipeline

 > An [AWS Professional Service](https://aws.amazon.com/professional-services/) open source initiative | aws-proserve-opensource@amazon.com